mborn1/pyoptex/docs/source/example_scenarios.rst

 >>> )

 meaning we estimate two runs per whole plot to be possible.
 However, it may be larger, up to four runs per whole plot.
-Then we can specify an augmentation
+We can then specify an augmentation

 >>> etc = Plot(level=0, size=4)
 >>> htc = Plot(level=1, size=4)